PARTONS: PARtonic Tomography Of Nucleon Software. A computing framework for the phenomenology of Generalized Parton Distributions: Code Architecture

+An example is provided in \reffig{fig:modularity}, which describes the actual implementation of GPD modules.
+The input is a \texttt{GPDKinematic} object described above.
+The output is an object called \texttt{GPDResult}, which contains GPDs provided by the considered model, with separate values for gluons and all available quark flavors, including singlet and non-singlet combinations.
+It also contains GPD kinematics and an identifier of the used GPD model, to trace back all conditions of the evaluation.
+Finally, \texttt{GPDResult} also contains functions to filter the data (\eg \ depending on the parton type) or to print the results.

+\texttt{GPDModule} is a collection of methods to compute various GPDs (\eg \ $H$ or $E$).
+There is no upper or lower limits on the number of GPD types that \texttt{GPDModule} should contain.
+A crucial part of the implementation of \texttt{GPDModule} class is shown here: \begin{cppcode} // Computes GPDs with input parameters virtual PartonDistribution compute(double x, double xi, double t, double MuF2, double MuR2, GPDType::Type gpdType, bool evolution = true);

-virtual PartonDistribution computeH(); virtual PartonDistribution computeE(); virtual PartonDistribution computeHt(); virtual PartonDistribution computeEt(); \end{cppcode} The variable \texttt{gpdType} selects the type of GPD to be computed, \ie \ $H$, $E$, \ldots, or all GPDs available in the considered model.
-Extending a model by adding GPDs is then fairly simple.
-It suffices to inherit from a class, and to add the appropriate "compute", \eg \ \texttt{computeHT} for the transversity GPD $H_T$.
-Daughter classes contain specific implementations, corresponding \eg \ to the GK \cite{Goloskokov:2005sd, Goloskokov:2007nt, Goloskokov:2009ia} or VGG \cite{Vanderhaeghen:1998uc, Vanderhaeghen:1999xj, Goeke:2001tz, Guidal:2004nd} models.
-Any model obeying this general structure can enter the PARTONS platform and benefit from all other functionalities.
+// This method can be implemented in the child class to make the GPD H available for computations virtual PartonDistribution computeH(); \end{cppcode} Here, the variable \texttt{gpdType} selects the type of GPD to be computed, \ie \ $H$, $E$, \ldots, or all GPDs available in the considered model.
+The addition of a new GPD is fairly simple.
+It suffices to inherit from a class (\texttt{GPDModule} or even its children), and to implement only the appropriate "compute" functions, \eg \ \texttt{computeHt} for the GPD $\widetilde{H}$.
+Such a new child class contains all specific implementation corresponding to \eg \ the GK \cite{Goloskokov:2005sd, Goloskokov:2007nt, Goloskokov:2009ia} or VGG \cite{Vanderhaeghen:1998uc, Vanderhaeghen:1999xj, Goeke:2001tz, Guidal:2004nd} models.
+Any model obeying this general structure can enter the PARTONS framework and benefit from all the other features.